tressitian/515/lab4/README.md

 - y: Y-axis acceleration (m/s²)
 - z: Z-axis acceleration (m/s²)

-Each capture contains approximately 100 samples (1 second at 100Hz).
+Each capture contains approximately 100 samples (1 second at 100Hz). **Modify the capture time for your case.
+The use of 1 second is for demo purpose only.**

 ## Wand Inference System